byjg/php-config/README.md

 $property = $container->get('property2');
 ```

-If the property does not exist an error will be throwed.
+If the property does not exist an error will be thrown.

 If the property is a closure, you can call the get method, and you'll get the closure execution result: